williamchew85/sqlite-search-tool/README.md

 Check the `sqlite_search.log` file for detailed information about:
 - Files that couldn't be opened
 - Database access errors
-- Processing statistics
+- Processing statistics with cumulative match counts
+- SQLite database locations and file sizes
-- Performance metrics
+- Performance metrics and progress updates

+Check the `discovered.txt` file for:
+- All discovered SQLite database paths (one per line)
+- Absolute file paths for all found databases
+- Can be used as input for `--list` option

 ## Contributing